MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-install-and-configure-an-rms-server.md

 ﻿---
 # required metadata

-title: How-to: install, configure and test with an RMS server | Azure RMS
+title: How-to install, configure and test with an RMS server | Azure RMS
 description: Install and configure and RMS Sever for testing your rights-enabled application.
 keywords:
 author: bruceperlerms